 The park was designed by nationally recognized landscape architectural firm EDAW, with memorial sculptures by Washington, D.C., sculptor Jerome Meadows.

 The park includes a one-acre 19th century African American cemetery.
-Of 21 burials on this site, six identified headstones remain and are in their original location.
+Of the more than 20 burials on this site, six identified headstones remain and are in their original location.
 The park was designed to co-exist with the original landscape of the cemetery and preserves the interesting and varied plant life on this site.

 The park also sustains a wetland area that provides a home for mallards, painted turtles, beavers and crayfish in their natural habitat.

 In 1885, the Silver Leaf (Colored) Society of Alexandria established the Black Baptist Cemetery just west of the Alexandria National Cemetery.
 The Silver Leaf Society was one of several burial associations organized by African Americans in the late 19th century.
 Burial society members paid to regular premiums to ensure that upon their deaths they would have a casket, funeral and final resting place.
 At some point the Black Baptist Cemetery was abandoned and in the mid-20th century, the area was used as a landfill.
 Development plans in the 1980 and 1990s prompted City and contract archaeologists to study the site.
 Their discoveries of headstones, footstones, and coffin fragments and hardware revealed the site’s history as a burial ground and ultimately led to its protection.

 The park is located at 500 Holland Lane, on the east side of Holland Lane and just to the south of Duke Street.
 Park hours are from Dawn to Dusk.
 The park may be rented for events through the Alexandria Black History Museum.

 See the Park on the Google 360 Virtual Tours virtual tour.